Bell pepper spice - Paprika flakes red mild

 The pepper flakes are made from sweet peppers.
 After harvesting, they are dried and then roughly cut.

-Culinary use of red pepper flakes
+Culinary use of Bell pepper spice - flakes red mild

 Hungary's national spice